 Student Critics Award Jury

 Being a part of the EIFF Student Critics Jury is a great opportunity for students currently at college or university in Scotland to develop their skills and passion for film writing.
-Please note that applications for the EIFF Student Critics Jury 2013 closed on 13th May.
+Please note that applications for the EIFF Student Critics Jury 2013 are now closed.

 Supported By: James and Morag Anderson